Click to open tabs:

 On May 18, 2013, BNCA passed a D.C.
 Statehood Resolution, demanding Statehood for the residential and commercial portions of the District of Columbia, in order that our second-class citizen status be permanently abolished.

 The BNCA Statehood Committee quickly expanded to encompass all of Ward 5.
 Organized by Brookland resident Josh Burch, they changed the name to Neighbors United for DC Statehood, and now reach out to all parts of the city.
 They lobby House and Senate offices, present at town hall discussions, organize trivia nights. and other events.
 It is open to all and welcomes your ideas and energy to move this cause forward.
 Visit The51st.org to get involved.
-If you need proof of progress on this issue, DC will be holding a referendum on statehood this fall!

 Traffic & Parking